 Embossed logo → bagasse molded items from OEM suppliers

-And if you need a manufacturer with broad style options, fast delivery, and certification-ready products—Bioleader® offers a full portfolio of biodegradable packaging solutions customized for your needs.
+And if you need a manufacturer with broad style options, fast delivery, and certification-ready products—Bioleader® offers a full portfolio of biodegradable packaging solutions customized for your foodservice, retail, catering, or private-label needs.

-Gone are the days when “eco-friendly” meant boring brown boxes.
-Today’s biodegradable tableware is versatile, stylish, and functional—fit for Michelin-rated restaurants and street vendors alike.
+Gone are the days when “eco-friendly” meant plain brown boxes with limited performance.
+Today’s biodegradable tableware is versatile, stylish, functional, and commercially scalable—fit for street vendors, cafés, delivery brands, hotels, event caterers, supermarkets, and premium restaurants alike.

 FAQs

-Round bagasse plates and clamshell food containers remain the most popular in 2025 due to their versatility, durability, and microwave-safe features.
+Round bagasse plates, clamshell food containers, biodegradable bowls with lids, and compostable cutlery remain among the most popular biodegradable tableware styles in 2026 due to their versatility, durability, and broad foodservice applications.

 2. Are biodegradable bowls and plates microwave-safe?